mcglinnlab/website/content/people/ashley-woods.md

 +++

 Ashley is interested in marine biology, programming and computer security.
-She is double majoring in computer science and marine biology at the College of Charleston.
+She double majored in computer science and marine biology at the College of Charleston.
-Currently, she is developing an application in R that makes it easier to retrieve and process data from GBIF, a species occurrence database.
+She worked on application in R that makes it easier to retrieve and process data from GBIF, a species occurrence database.
+She is currently in graduate school at CofC.